mfey/units2/tutorial.md

 `units2.astro` doesn't contain many commonly-used units, let alone every unit you might encounter when working with Clojure.
 Fortunately, it's easy to create your own IFnUnits.

 Sticking to the `units2.core` protocols, you can `rescale` existing units, equivalently you can turn any `amount` you've computed into a unit with `AsUnit`: IFnUnits are also `Multiplicative`, so you can combine existing units with `times` and `divide`.
+However, the recommended way to combine `Multiplicative` units is to use the `unit-from-powers` function:

+    (unit-from-powers {kg 1 m 2 sec -2}) ; Joule

-If it's a commonly used unit, then it might be a member of the `SI` or `NonSI` classes of `javax.measure.unit`.
+If the unit you want to define is a commonly used unit, then it might be a member of the `SI` or `NonSI` classes of `javax.measure.unit`.
 In that case, you can simply import these and call

     (->IFnUnit SI/WATT)